Background Image for Hero: PSA students interacting with President Gee

 Fostering an everlasting spirit of service and leadership

 Presidential Student Ambassadors are student leaders who exemplify Mountaineer values.
 They come from diverse backgrounds and academic disciplines, yet they are united in their passion to make a positive impact on and for West Virginia University.

 To promote the values and ideals of West Virginia University by cultivating a campus environment rooted in leadership, service, inclusivity, and academic excellence.

 During the unprecedented pandemic semester of Spring 2020, the PSAs developed three videos to share with patients at Ruby Memorial Hospital.
-This video inspires through the use of motivational quotes.
+This video inspires through the use of motivational quotations.

 PSAs in Cohort 2 become Certified Student Leaders awarded by WVU Student Engagement and Leadership (SEL).